Beyond the Carnot limit: work extraction via an entropy battery: Distinguishability discussion

-The difficulty of persistent distinguishability continues when additional conserved properties are reintroduced.
-If each conserved quantity is mutually independent, then they can only interact within their respective state-space axes, with the example already discussed now applying to each conserved quantity independently.
-From the information-theoretic viewpoint adopted in this paper, interactions correspond to the redistribution of information between particles, producing correlations that make particle states inseparable and hence indistinguishable.
+The difficulty of persistent distinguishability during the two particle collision continues when additional conserved properties are reintroduced.
+If each conserved quantity is mutually independent, then interactions only transfer information within their respective state-space planes, with the example of linear momentum in the prior paragraph now applying to each independent conserved quantity.
 Even when conserved quantities are not mutually independent, interactions still generate mutual information that limits distinguishability in accordance with all conservation laws.
-Therefore, small classical particles cannot, even in principle, remain distinguishable from an entropic perspective if they interact.
+Therefore, small classical particles cannot remain distinguishable from an entropic perspective if they interact, even in principle.
 The fact that particles do interact, and that measured heat capacities are consistent with ensembles of indistinguishable particles \cite{SAUNDERS202037}, reinforces this conclusion.

 We are now in a position to propose a general description of particle indistinguishability from the perspective of information thermodynamics.
-What is fundamentally indistinguishable?
+What is it that makes particles fundamentally indistinguishable?
 Is it the conserved quantities themselves?
 Is it the particles?
 We argue that it is neither.
 Rather, it is information, or coherence in it's most general form that is indistinguishable.
-The generalization of thermodynamics to arbitrary conserved quantities (Appendices \ref{sec: Spin temperature}–\ref{sec: Waste capacity}), combined with the inseparability of probability distributions under interaction, supports this view.
+This assessment is in agreement with the indistinguishability of information in quantum mechanics, although argued from the perspective of classical mechanics.
+The generalization of thermodynamics to arbitrary conserved quantities (Appendices \ref{sec: Spin temperature}–\ref{sec: Waste capacity}), combined with the inseparability of probability distributions after interaction, supports this view.
 It also provides a natural intuition for the coherent transfer of information between mutually independent conserved quantities.
-It is precisely this redistribution of information, and the correlations it generates, that the entropy battery exploits.
+It is precisely this redistribution of information that the entropy battery exploits.